mozilla-ai/document-to-podcast/README.md

 ### text-to-text

 We are using the [llama.cpp](https://github.com/ggerganov/llama.cpp) library, which supports open source models optimized for local inference and minimal hardware requirements.
-Our default text-to-text model is the open source [OLMoE-7B-Instruct](https://huggingface.co/allenai/OLMoE-1B-7B-0924-Instruct) from [AllenAI](https://allenai.org/).
+The default text-to-text model in this repo is the open source [OLMoE-7B-Instruct](https://huggingface.co/allenai/OLMoE-1B-7B-0924-Instruct) from [AllenAI](https://allenai.org/).

 For the complete list of models supported out-of-the-box, visit this [link](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#text-only).

 ### text-to-speech

 We support models from the [OuteAI](https://github.com/edwko/OuteTTS) and [Parler_tts](https://github.com/huggingface/parler-tts) packages.
+The default text-to-speech model in this repo is [OuteTTS-0.1-350M-GGUF](https://huggingface.co/OuteAI/OuteTTS-0.1-350M-GGUF).
+Note that the `0.1-350M` version has a `CC-By-4.0` (permissive) license, whereas the newer / better `0.2-500M` version has a `CC-By-NC-4.0` (non-commercial) license.
 For a complete list of models visit [Oute HF](https://huggingface.co/collections/OuteAI/outetts-6728aa71a53a076e4ba4817c) (only the GGUF versions) and [Parler HF](https://huggingface.co/collections/parler-tts/parler-tts-fully-open-source-high-quality-tts-66164ad285ba03e8ffde214c).

 **Important note:** In order to keep the package dependencies as lightweight as possible, only the Oute interface is installed by default.
 If you want to use the parler models, please also run: